calling for the end of online racism with internet artist tabita rezaire

 You say the web's not this global, abstract space and that our experience of the web differs depending on our physical location.
 How does Johannesburg influence you, online and IRL?

 Sometimes being in Johannesburg makes me fucking angry.
-But at the same time it's an exciting space to be in because it's very dynamic and people are eager for change.
+But at the same time it's an exciting space to be in because there's stuff to be done politically.
 What I mean is that everything is very racialized, and in-your-face.
 You can't escape from your race here.
 So it made me more of a radical, in terms of questioning these power structures.
 My interest has always been in body politics, but I became more interested particularly in race and body politics.

 Your work is made of internet debris: you sort of take apart the internet and put it back together again.
 Do you consider your work as hacking?